4waisenkinder/4waisenkinder.github.io/source/_posts/2013-10-12-you-use-underscore-slash-lo-dash.markdown

 So let us dive into that and imagine my friend and colleague Bob comes to my table and wants to solve a problem he has. ;)

+*Note: If you only have to support modern browsers, you are able to use native Array functions like `map`, `filter` and `reduce`.
+Then there is probably no need to use underscore/lo-dash for these.
+They are supported in IE9 and higher.*

 ### _.map

 > Hey Stefan, I have got a list of persons.
 How can I **make them all** 5cm **smaller**?